Arthur N. Rupe Foundation

 Time-Specific Projects Over Ongoing Support

-The foundation explicitly states it "prefers to fund time-specific projects rather than general operations or ongoing program support."
+The foundation explicitly states it "prefers to fund time-specific projects rather than general operations or ongoing programme support."
 Successful applications should clearly define project timelines, deliverables, and measurable outcomes with a beginning and end date.

 Video Documentation for Debate Grants